- Dr. Menick's other books were published by a major medical publisher. Why wasn't this one?

 Maybe you don't often get "big, bad" cases...

 A "small, simple" defect does not equate to an easy repair with an excellent outcome.
 Many patients with "small, simple" defects are very unhappy with their results — and for good reason.

 It is impossible to address the enormous variety of potential problems and solutions relevant to aesthetic nasal reconstruction in a single volume, which is why Aesthetic Nasal Reconstruction Principles and Practice is two volumes of nearly 1,600 pages with 6500+ pre-, intra-, and post-op images.

-Similarly, a video or even a series of videos would also be too narrow as only a small sliver of the possibilities — both in terms of defects and treatments — could possibly be shown.
-I purposefully chose not to create a video because I felt doing so may undermine a surgeon's ability to fully learn the subject and apply those learnings to any and all defects.
+Similarly, a video or even a series of videos would be too narrow in scope.
+Only a small sliver of the possibilities — both in terms of defects and treatments — could possibly be shown.
+Dr. Menick purposefully chose not to create a video because he felt doing so may undermine a surgeon's ability to fully learn the subject and apply those learnings to any and all defects.

 True mastery comes from being able to evaluate a problem, consider the options, and apply them as needed based on a given situation.
-Showing specific cases and techniques would place undue weight on them whereas the book teaches everything one needs to know about nasal reconstruction in generous detail.
+Showing specific cases and techniques would place undue weight on them whereas the book teaches everything one needs to know about nasal reconstruction in generous and necessary detail.

 Yes, Dr. Menick is a frequently invited speaker and has lectured at medical society meetings, symposiums, and plastic surgery training programs in more than 30 countries.

 For details on upcoming appearances, please view his lecture schedule.

 Yes.
 The book has been shipped to 21 countries and counting.
 We sincerely appreciate the enormous amount of interest we've received from surgeons across the globe.

 Please send a message regarding your request to email@example.com.